Associate in Health Information Technology: Degree Overview

 Continuing Education Information

-Health information technicians can advance their careers by obtaining certifications or pursuing further education.
-Technicians that complete bachelor's or master's degree programs are qualified for careers within health information management.
+Individuals completing a bachelor's or master's degree programs qualify for careers within health information management.
 Although health information and medical records technicians are not required to be certified, many employers prefer certification.

 The American Health Information Management Association (AHIMA) offers the Registered Health Information Technician (RHIT) certification to graduates of 2-year accredited health IT programs.
 To earn the RHIT credential, candidates must pass a written examination.
 Coding specialists and medical coders can obtain certification through the Professional Association of Healthcare Coding Specialists (PAHCS), the American Academy of Professional Coders (AAPC) and the Board of Medical Specialty Coding and Compliance (BMSC).
 Certification specialty coding is offered through the BMSC and PAHCS.

 Related to Associate in Health Information Technology: Degree Overview

 Learn about programs in health information technology (HIT), through which students learn how to manage and secure computer-...

 The University of Illinois at Chicago's Department of Biomedical and Health Information Sciences in Chicago, IL, offers both...

 Learn about Bachelor of Science in Health Information Management degree programs.
 Keep reading for information on...